 - Electronic check conversion

-Main protection: Ensures protection for electronic transfers and limits financial penalties for errors.
+Main protection: The act ensures protection for electronic transfers and limits financial penalties for errors.

 How to leverage your credit protection rights

-As you navigate through life’s financial opportunities and challenges, you’ll work with various creditors, financial advisors and more.
-As a consumer, it’s important to be well-informed on your rights so that you can recognize when they’re violated and exercise your right to be heard, should you need to file an official complaint.
-If you believe you’ve been discriminated against or misled, any of the following organizations will hear your complaint:
+That’s why consumers need to be well informed about their rights.
+Staying knowledgeable lets you recognize when your rights are violated and exercise your right to be heard should you need to file an official complaint.
+If you believe you’ve been discriminated against or misled, you can file a complaint with any of the following organizations:

 File a complaint with the Federal Trade Commission here: